apollographql/apollo-server/docs/source/integrations/building-integrations.md

 #### Construct the `HTTPGraphQLRequest` object

-With the request body parsed, we can now construct an `HTTPGraphQLRequest`.
+With the request body parsed, we can now construct an `HTTPGraphQLRequest`:
-Apollo Server handles the logic of `GET` vs `POST`, relevant headers, and whether to look in `body` or `search` for the GraphQL-specific parts of the query.

 ```ts
 interface HTTPGraphQLRequest {